samsquire/ideas4/README.md

 Much of modern programming is managing different buckets of data and scheduling them into memory for example we have heap, the stack, S3, disk files.
 We need some method of paging this data and scheduling data to and from each area efficiently.

 Databases such as Postgres have heap managers.
-Virtual memory exists in kernels.
+Virtual memory are managed by kernels.
 Some software use arenas for memory management.
+Memory management is too complicated so browsers such as Chromium just use arenas and free it when the tab is closed.
 There is all sorts of clever things that can be done with readahead and prefetching and amortization.
 The problems of chunking has wide ranging impacts to do with caching and decision to load in parallel.

 Surely these problems could be solved once in a profoundly effective way and exposed as a library.